US Basic Data

 (Cost of Diversion) "Moreover, the estimated cost of CPD diversion and abuse to public and private medical insurers is $72.5 billion a year,3 much of which is passed to consumers through higher health insurance premiums.
 Additionally, the abuse of prescription opioids is burdening the budgets of substance abuse treatment providers, particularly as prescription opioid abuse might be fueling heroin abuse rates in some areas of the United States."Source:National Drug Intelligence Center, Drug Enforcement Administration, "National Prescription Drug Threat Assessment," (Washington DC, April 2009), p.
 V.

-(Economic Impact of Illicit Drug Use) "In 2007, the cost of illicit drug use totaled more than $193 billion.
+(Official Estimate of the Economic Impact of Illicit Drug Use) "In 2007, the cost of illicit drug use totaled more than $193 billion.
 Direct and indirect costs attributable to illicit drug use are estimated in three principal areas: crime, health, and productivity.

 "• Crime includes three components: criminal justice system costs ($56,373,254,000), crime victim costs ($1,455,555,000), and other crime costs ($3,547,885,000).
 These subtotal $61,376,694,000.